CloseClose

 Lower Stress

-Stress can increase the severity of your symptoms associated with psoriasis.
-Stress management programs, such as guided meditation, yoga and deep breathing may help you lower the incident of this chronic condition.
+Stress can increase the severity of symptoms associated with psoriasis.
+Stress management programs, such as guided meditation, yoga, and deep breathing, may help lower the incidence of this chronic condition.

 Avoid Certain Medications

-Certain medications, including lithium, NSAIDS and beta-blockers may worsen the symptoms of psoriasis.
-If you take any of these types of medications, speak with your doctor about a substitute medicine.
+Certain medications, including lithium, NSAIDS, and beta-blockers, may worsen the symptoms of psoriasis.
+If you take any of these medications, consult your doctor about a substitute medicine.

 Limit Sunlight

-Excess sun exposure can damage the skin and may result in a flare up.
-When you are outside, wear a hat and clothing to limit sun exposure.
-Additionally, apply a sunscreen to protect against sunburn.
+Excess sun exposure can damage the skin and may cause a flare-up.
+When outside, wear a hat and clothing to limit sun exposure.
+Additionally, apply sunscreen to protect against sunburn.

 Stop Smoking and Avoid Alcohol

-Psoriasis is a chronic skin condition that can cause embarrassment, itching and pain.
-Eat a healthy diet, avoid unhealthy habits and lower your stress levels to keep your skin looking beautiful and pain free.
+Psoriasis is a chronic skin condition that can cause embarrassment, itching, and pain.
+To keep your skin beautiful and pain-free, eat a healthy diet, avoid unhealthy habits, and lower stress levels.

 Blog posts